Elementary Grades follow STEM curriculum programs such as Fusion Science, NSTA Resources, and Project Lead the Way's LAUNCH.

 PLTW Launch’s 24 interdisciplinary modules bring learning to life.
 The program empowers students to adopt a design-thinking mindset through compelling activities, projects, and problems that build upon each other and relate to the world around them.
 And as students engage in hands-on activities in computer science, engineering, and biomedical science, they become creative, collaborative problem solvers ready to take on any challenge.

-Science instruction at Forest Heights STEM Academy will utilize Pearson Interactive Science curricula, a standards based, next generation elementary and middle grades program that teaches science topics which are introduced and underscored through three pathways to learning - reading, inquiry, and digital.
+Science instruction at Forest Heights STEM Academy will utilize Pearson Interactive Science curricula, a standards-based, next-generation elementary and middle grades program that teaches science topics which are introduced and underscored through three pathways to learning - reading, inquiry, and digital.

 Engineering education at the STEM Academy will center on LAUNCH elementary component.
-LAUNCH elementary engineering curriculum teaches the foundational science behind engineering concept and design.
+LAUNCH elementary engineering curriculum teaches the foundational science behind engineering concepts and design.
 Activities and projects lead students through the process of asking questions, exploring ideas, and solving problems.

 The math program will be problem-based and rigorous.
 It will be aligned with the Common Core State Standards for Mathematics.
 Students will be challenged to make sense of new mathematical ideas through problem-solving, explorations, and projects.
 Written and oral communication of mathematics will be a strong focus.
 Grades K-5: Go Math is the primary resource for grades K-5.

 The core literacy curriculum incorporates the adopted resources from Houghton Mifflin Harcourt Journeys (K-5) and Step Up to Writing (K-8) by Maureen Aumen.
-These resources are used to provide instructional lessons which are aligned to the CCSS and paced appropriately for each grade level.
+These resources are used to provide instructional lessons that are aligned to the CCSS and paced appropriately for each grade level.

 The core literacy program is aligned to the Common Core State Standards for English Language Arts.
 Attention will be given to global STEM needs in the Information Age in order to prepare our future workforce and create scientifically literate citizens.

 The social studies program will provide authentic learning that will prepare students to identify, understand, and work to solve the challenges facing our diverse nation in an increasingly interdependent world.
 The curriculum ensures students acquire and learn to use skills, knowledge, and attitudes that provide the foundation for them to become competent and responsible citizens.
-Grades K-8 integrate content from all the social studies disciplines to include history, economics, geography, and political science.
+Grades K-8 integrates content from all the social studies disciplines to include history, economics, geography, and political science.
 Focusing on the core social studies disciplines, it will include materials drawn from the arts, sciences, and humanities, from current events, from local examples and from students’ lives.
-The focus for instruction will be on active learning that requires students to work individually and collaboratively, using rich and varied sources, to reach understandings, make decisions, discuss issues and solve problems.
+The focus for instruction will be on active learning that requires students to work individually and collaboratively, using rich and varied sources, to reach understandings, make decisions, discuss issues, and solve problems.

 Art and Music